googleads/googleads-adsense-examples/v2/dotnet/README.md

      to include your `ClientId` and `ClientSecret`.

 ## Run the Examples
-* Build and run AdSenseSample.cs with the command `dotnet run AdSenseSample.cs`.
+* Build and run AdSenseSample.cs, which runs various examples against the AdSense Management API.
+For examples, if you are using .NET Core, you can use the command `dotnet run AdSenseSample.cs`.
 * The executable file will start an auth flow and then print data about the AdSense account.